Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical date for this entry is July 19, 1821.

 Location.
 38° 59.504′ N, 77° 57.947′ W. Marker is in Paris, Virginia, in Fauquier County.
-Marker is on Edmonds Lane, on the right when traveling west.
+It is on Edmonds Lane, on the right when traveling west.
 Located in the main parking lot for Sky Meadows State Park.
 Touch for map.
 Marker is in this post office area: Paris VA 20130, United States of America.
 Touch for directions.

 Marker with a Snow Covered Blue Ridge in the Background image.
 Click for full size.

-Photographed By Craig Swain, January 19, 2008
+Photographed by Craig Swain, January 19, 2008

 2. Marker with a Snow Covered Blue Ridge in the Background

-(approx. 4 miles away); Fight at Berry's Ferry (approx. 4.3 miles away); Mary Elizabeth Conover Mellon (approx. 4½ miles away).
+away); Lee Moves North Again (approx. 4 miles away); Battle of Upperville (approx. 4 miles away); Fight at Berry's Ferry (approx. 4.3 miles away).

 More about this marker.
 On the upper left is a photo of "Dr. Thomas Settle and his first cousin, Amanda Virginia Edmonds."
 On the right is a portrait of Abner and Mary Kyle Settle.